B1QUAD/python-tutorial/README.md

 Python itself does nothing with the type hints.
 It would be perfectly valid to pass a list to the `foo` function defined above.
-Type hints are purely decorative unless used with an external tools such as [mypy].
+Type hints are purely decorative unless used with external tools such as [mypy].

 It is also possible to access the type hints from within Python code.
 The `__annotations__` attribute of the function contains all the type hinting information.